-These consolidated financial statements include the accounts of the Company and its whollyowned subsidiary, Dajin Resources (US) Corp.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Dajin Resources (US) Corp.
 (United States).
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefit from its activities.
 All inter-company accounts have been eliminated.
-During the current year the Company diluted its interest in its wholly-owned subsidiary Dajin Resources S.A. to 49%, and thus, de-consolidated the subsidiary from the date of dilution (See Note 5).
+During the year ended November 30, 2016, the Company's de facto control over its previously wholly-owned subsidiary Dajin Resources S.A. was lost when the Company's interest was diluted to 49%, and accordingly, the accounts of this subsidiary have been deconsolidated herein from the date of dilution (See Note 5).